guilhermegodoim/guilhermegodoim/README.md

 # 👋 Hi there, I'm Guilherme Monteiro

-🎓 Computer Science student at [UNICAMP](https://www.ic.unicamp.br/), passionate about quantitative finance, algorithms, and data-driven decision making.
+🎓 Computer Science student at [UNICAMP](https://www.ic.unicamp.br/), passionate about quantitative finance, algorithms and artificial intelligence.

-📊 Aspiring Quant | 💻 Programmer | 📈 Market Enthusiast

----
+--

 ## 🧠 About Me